SmarterApp/RDW_Schema/README.md

 The v1_3_0 script is a patch to v1.2.1.
 They were condensed from the incremental scripts created during the development of the release.
 As noted above, a db instance may be reset so the flyway table represents as if this script had been used instead of incremental updates.
+NOTE: the installed rank may vary (0-based vs. 1-based); modify the SQL to match what is in the schema table.
 ```sql
 USE warehouse;
 -- query schema_version and make sure the applied scripts match the list of pre-condensed scripts